dfzunigah/dfzunigah/README.md

 - I am the only student from a public university to ever become an [international START Fellow for HSG in Switzerland](https://ingenieria.bogota.unal.edu.co/es/noticias/item/504-start-fellowship-en-suiza.html).
 - I founded and led MIND student club to win the [2021 NASA Human Exploration Rover Challenge](https://www.nasa.gov/centers/marshall/news/releases/2021/nasa-announces-winners-of-2021-human-exploration-rover-challenge.html).
 This is the only time in the history of the competition that a rookie team has taken the top spot in their first try and the second time an international team gets the first place.
-- I've been twice a finalist in [TuApp Mobile App Contest](https://tuapp.org/).
+- I've been a finalist in [TuApp Mobile App Contest](https://tuapp.org/) twice in Perú and in México.

 </details>